GRIP: In-Parameter Graph Reasoning through Fine-Tuning Large Language Models: Experiments

 To answer \textbf{Q1}, we first observe that \methodname\ consistently outperforms baseline LLMs without context across all datasets.
 This demonstrates the effectiveness of \methodname\ in injecting graph knowledge directly into the LoRA parameters, enabling task solving without explicit graph context.
 Next, we examine the results on knowledge graph datasets and compare \methodname\ to models that utilize explicit graph context.
 We find that \methodname\ achieves superior performance on nearly all datasets compared to both graph model and LLM model baselines (as indicated by bold scores).
 This improvement can be attributed to two factors.
 First, during fine-tuning, \methodname\ \textbf{injects knowledge from the entire graph into the model parameters}—a capability absent in baseline LLM methods, which rely on subgraph sampling to fit within the context window.
 As a result, \methodname\ leverages information from the entire graph to better solve downstream tasks.
 Second, these tasks evaluate the model on link prediction.
 Since \methodname\ incorporates similar link prediction tasks through context QA as part of its training objectives, they are effectively closer to in-domain evaluations.
+We also note that the context-based LLM baseline can occasionally underperform its no-context counterpart (e.g.\ Qwen-7b on CoDEx): the sampled subgraph around the queried entities is sometimes incomplete or distracting, which can mislead the model.